chriswarren/runscope-rb/README.md

 Start using Runscope in just a couple lines of code for any request being made using Net::HTTP.

-Currently supports Net::HTTP only - requests using other libraries like libcurl or sockets won't work yet.
+Currently supports Net::HTTP only - requests made using other libraries like libcurl or sockets won't work yet.
 If you want to add support for another library that would be fantastic.

 ## Installation